-Building an emergency fund that you can rely on when unexpected expenses arise can be a great way to protect yourself from future financial problems.
-Whether you’re facing an illness, a job loss, a large repair bill, or a global pandemic, adequate savings could be the difference between being able to meet your financial obligations or falling behind.
+Building an emergency fund for unexpected expenses can be a great way to protect yourself from future financial problems.
+Whether you're facing an illness, a job loss, a large repair bill or a global pandemic, adequate savings could be what prevents you from falling into debt.

-Many financial experts recommend saving three to six months’ worth of expenses in an emergency fund.
-If you work as a freelancer or in a high-risk industry, you might even want to have 12 months’ worth of expenses tucked away.
-But it’s okay to start smaller and build up your savings a little at a time.
+Many financial experts recommend saving three to six months' worth of expenses in an emergency fund.
+If you work as a freelancer or in a high-risk industry, you might want to have 12 months of expenses tucked away.
+But it's OK to start smaller and build up your savings over time.

-You also need to keep yourself from dipping into the funds you set aside for non-emergency spending.
-One way to avoid spending your savings in the wrong ways is to stash your emergency savings in a separate bank account.
+You also need to avoid dipping into this fund for nonemergencies.
+And one way to do that is to stash your emergency savings in a separate bank account.
 Here are the main benefits of setting up a separate emergency savings account.

-There’s nothing wrong with keeping your emergency fund in a savings account attached to your primary checking account.
+There's nothing wrong with keeping your emergency fund in a savings account attached to your primary checking account.
 But depending on where you bank, moving your savings to a high-yield savings or money market account) might help your money grow at a faster rate.

 The average annual percentage yield (APY) is the rate you can earn on your money over a year and it includes compound interest.
-Currently, APY on savings accounts in the U.S. is 0.08% according to the FDIC (May 2022).
-By comparison, some high-yield savings accounts offer APYs between 0.50% and 1.00% or more.
+Currently, APY on savings accounts in the U.S. is 0.47% according to the FDIC (January 2024).
+By comparison, some high-yield savings accounts offer APYs of 4.50% or higher if you meet certain balance requirements.

-Let’s say you have $10,000 in your emergency fund.
-Here’s an example of the extra earning potential you might enjoy from a high-yield savings account:
+Let's say you have $10,000 in your emergency fund.
+Here's an example of the earning potential you might get with a high-yield savings account:

-- In an account that earns 0.08% APY, you would have $10,008 after a year (assuming no additional deposits or withdrawals occur during that time frame).
+- In an account that earns 0.30% APY, you would have $10,030 after a year (assuming no additional deposits or withdrawals occur during that time).

 - If you opened a new savings account and qualified for a new bank bonus, you could potentially earn even more interest on your emergency savings.